Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Ph.D. candidate in Social Research Methods at the [Department of Methodology](https://www.lse.ac.uk/Methodology), London School of Economics and Political Science (LSE), and a Ph.D.
 Affiliate at the LSE [Data Science Institute](https://www.lse.ac.uk/DSI).
-I am a Visiting Assistant in Research at the Department of Political Science at Yale University.
+I was a Visiting Assistant in Research at Yale University.

 **I am on the academic job market for 2025–26.**

-My research spans AI policy, digital governance, and AI in policy-making.
-Substantively, I examine how governance strategies and generative AI jointly affect public attitude, mislead decision-making, and influence policy support.
-These dynamics can produce unintended consequences in Asia and globally.
-Methodologically, I combine computational text, image, and network analysis with survey and human–AI conversational experiments.
+My research spans human–AI communication, computational communication, and digital governance.
+Substantively, I examine how generative AI and AI-mediated information reshape public trust, communicative reasoning, and decision-making, with implications for governance and institutional legitimacy across Asia and globally.
+Methodologically, I combine computational text, image, and network analysis with human–AI conversational experiments and large-scale surveys.

 I have authored 8 papers, all published, under review, or in preparation for leading journals.
-These include my [job market paper](https://www.dropbox.com/scl/fi/b7ebqft5cpj5uciymmrja/Job_Market_Paper.pdf?rlkey=qm4w1yes5zhm1av27rks51fuv&st=b6hznbxa&dl=0) under review at *Government Information Quarterly*, and a [publication](https://www.nature.com/articles/s41599-024-04350-1) in *Humanities and Social Sciences Communications* (Nature Portfolio).
+These include my [job market paper](https://www.dropbox.com/scl/fi/b7ebqft5cpj5uciymmrja/Job_Market_Paper.pdf?rlkey=qm4w1yes5zhm1av27rks51fuv&st=b6hznbxa&dl=0) Revise and Resubmit at *Telematics and Informatics*, and a [publication](https://www.nature.com/articles/s41599-024-04350-1) in *Humanities and Social Sciences Communications* (Nature Portfolio).
 I am working on a paper targeting *PNAS*, supported by grants from LSE, OpenAI, and Google.

-My teaching experience includes courses related to comparative politics, political communication, Asian studies, and quantitative methods, with formal pedagogical training and excellent teaching evaluations.
+My teaching experience includes courses related to political communication, communication technology, Asian studies, and quantitative methods, with formal pedagogical training and excellent teaching evaluations.

 My CV is [here](https://www.dropbox.com/scl/fi/4tangaud2cg3p1nq69rv8/ChuyaoWANG_LSE_CV_Website.pdf?rlkey=80gjqmnom5fzcrfm7ialj0zi0&st=mgnsmsj7&dl=0).
 Please feel free to contact me at c.wang85@lse.ac.uk.